-In early 2016, The Province of Ontario launched two new Disaster Relief Assistance Programs.
-The new Programs are Disaster Recovery Assistance for Ontarians (DRAO) and the Municipal Disaster Recovery Assistance Program (MDRAP).
+The Province of Ontario manages two major Disaster Relief Assistance Programs: The Disaster Recovery Assistance for Ontarians (DRAO) and the Municipal Disaster Recovery Assistance Program (MDRAP).
 These new programs replace the Ontario Disaster Relief Assistance Program (ODRAP).

-The DRAO Program targets residents, small businesses, farmers and not for profit organizations.
+The DRAO Program targets residents, small businesses, farmers, and not-for-profit organizations.
 The program is administered entirely by the Province and a municipal request is not required to activate the program.
-There is no municipal fundraising or Disaster Relief Committees.
+There is no municipal fundraising or Disaster Relief Committees (Disaster Recovery Assistance for Ontarians: Application Form for Homeowners and Tenants - Forms - Central Forms Repository (CFR)).

-MDRAP is a claim based program, when activated by the Province, offers financial assistance to qualifying municipalities that have sustained extraordinary operating and capital costs as a result of a natural disaster.
+MDRAP is a claim-based program, that, when activated by the Province, offers financial assistance to qualifying municipalities that have sustained extraordinary operating and capital costs as a result of a natural disaster.
 Eligible operating costs are those incurred to protect public health, safety and access to essential services.
 Eligible capital costs are those to repair public infrastructure or property to pre-disaster condition.
 Costs covered by insurance are ineligible.